-Dr. Irv Rubenstein graduated from Vanderbilt-Peabody in 1988 with a PhD in exercise science, having already co-founded STEPS, Inc. two years earlier.
+Dr. Irv Rubenstein graduated from Vanderbilt-Peabody in 1988 with a PhD in exercise science, having already co-founded STEPS, Inc., now called STEPS Fitness, two years earlier.
 One of his goals was to foster the evolution of the then-fledgling field of personal training into a viable and mature profession.

 Concept became concrete in 1989 as STEPS’ original location became the first facility between the coasts dedicated exclusively to personal fitness training.

-He was certified by the National Academy of Sports Medicine (NASM) in 1989, the first such certification in personal training; the National Strength and Conditioning Association (NSCA-1992) as a Certified Strength and Conditioning Specialist (CSCS), Certified Personal Trainer (CPT) and Certified Special Populations Specialist (CSPS); and the American College of Sports Medicine (ACSM -1992) as a Health/Fitness Instructor, now called Exercise Physiologist (EP).
+He was certified by the National Academy of Sports Medicine (NASM) in 1989, the first such certification in personal training; the National Strength and Conditioning Association (NSCA-1992) as a Certified Strength and Conditioning Specialist (CSCS), Certified Personal Trainer (CPT), and Certified Special Populations Specialist (CSPS); the American Council on Exercise’s certified personal trainer; and the American College of Sports Medicine (ACSM -1992) as a Health/Fitness Instructor, now called Exercise Physiologist (EP).
 He also initiated the ACSM special interest group, Strength and Conditioning Specialties, in 2003 and served as its co-chair for the first three years.

 In addition to his academic achievements, Dr. Irv has been an active practitioner and teacher of Tae Kwon Do for nearly thirty-five years.
 He has employed the same tenacity and work ethic in growing his business that earned him the rank of 6th Dan Black Belt.